dannote/lua-template/README.md

 ```

 ### Template inclusion
-Templates are compiled to a general Lua file and hence can be loaded by "`require`" statement
+Templates are compiled to a general Lua file and hence can be loaded by `require` statement:
 ```
 <html>
   <script>#(require "scripts")#</script>